 Bio Text for Programs:

-Eoin Callery is an Irish artist who among other things creates electroacoustic chamber music, installations, sound art pieces, and builds instruments using found materials.
-He holds a BMUS from University College Cork (2008), MA from Wesleyan University (2010), and completed his DMA at Stanford University (2016).
+Eoin Callery is an Irish artist and researcher.
+He holds a BMus from University College Cork (2008), MA from Wesleyan University (2010), and completed his DMA at Stanford University (2016).
 From 2017-2019 he was a lecturer at CCRMA (Center for Computer Research in Music and Acoustics) at Stanford University.
-He is due to take up a teaching position at University of Limerick in September 2019.
+He is currently a lecturer and the course director for the Composition and Creative Music Practice MA in The Irish World Academy of Music and Dance at the University of Limerick.
+His art and research focuses on electro-acoustic systems relating to chamber music, performance space augmentation, and sound installation.
+This often involves exploring acoustic phenomena – especially feedback derived from both real and virtual systems – in live situations, and embedding sounds or gestures into layers of automated live electronic processes.
 Information about his work and recent performances can be found at eoincallerysound.com.

 I was born in Dublin Ireland.

 I write small ensemble and electroacoustic pieces, create interactive sound and video performances/situations/installations, I have written and collaborated in the production of sound and music for theater, a little radio, and occasional fit in some performances on various instruments augmented with live electronics.
 I teach in The Irish World Academy of Music and Dance at the University of Limerick and was previously a lecturer at CCRMA (Stanford University) from 2017-2019.
 I collaborate with various research groups on a variety of sound/music/audio topics, mostly connected with Virtual Acoustics.

 This site has links to audio and video documentation of some of my pieces.
 I have a large amount of documentation still to be edited and posted… this will happen when I run out of new ideas for pieces… It also contains links to several research papers I have written or assisted with.